mwinel/react-simple-todos-app/README.md

 This is a simple todos app built with react hooks.
 A user can add a todo, check a todo as complete and clear all complete todos and the app persists our todos data in the local storage.

+## Demo
+You can try out the app using this link; [simple-react-todos-app](https://react-simple-todos-app.netlify.com/)

 ## Available Scripts

 In the project directory, you can run: